 - Rosendale PTO

-We love having family members visit and volunteer at Rosendale!
+We love having family members visit and volunteer at Rosendale.
 For the safety of our students, all visitors need to check in at the office upon entering school.
 Our school doors are locked during the school day until dismissal.
 The outside door to the building is unlocked at 7:45 a.m.
 You will need to use our buzzer system to enter the main office.
 We ask that all visitors bring a valid photo identification upon initial entry (a driver’s license is preferred).
 More information will be forthcoming this school year.

 The school doors open at 7:45 a.m. each morning.
 There is no adult outside to supervise your children before 7:45 a.m.
 Announcements begin at 7:55 a.m.
 If your child arrives after 7:55 a.m. they will be marked “tardy”.
 The number of absences and times tardy will be documented twice a year for you – once on the March report card and again on the final report card in June.
 If you have extenuating circumstances which will create excessive absences or tardies please contact the Main Office.

 If your child is going to miss school, please call the school at (518) 377-3123 and press 3 for the nurse’s office.
 Please leave a message stating your child’s homeroom teacher, the date and time and the reason for the absence.
 If you do not call us, we will call you to confirm that your child is home and will not be coming to school.